neary-ai/neary/README.md

 ## Get Involved

 - [Write a plugin](./docs/write_a_plugin.md)!
-It's fun and easy.
-And all contributors get one of these: 🏆.
-Actually, just go ahead and take one 🤲🏆.
-I have a lot.
-We'll call it a show of good faith.

-- Share your presets with the community.
-Preset creators were *supposed* to get one of these: 🏆, but prospective plugin contributors took them all.
+Plugin development is fun and easy to pickup.
+When you're ready to share, submit it as a PR.

 - Have something else in mind?
-Drop me line at <joe@might.works>.
-But seriously, I'm out of trophies, so please don't ask.
+[Drop me a line](mailto:joe@might.works).

 ## License